angrybacon/doomsday-wiki/markdown/articles/2023/03/12/4seasons.md

 point I cast Doomsday with Force backup.
 My opponent goes Orim's Chant, fetch :card[Mystic Sanctuary] to put back Orim's Chant and plays :card[Snapcaster Mage] into :card[Flusterstorm].
-I managed to resolve Doomsday (8 life left, facing Snapcaster and :card[Nomad's En Kor]) and draw into a Nihil Spellbomb to prevent my opponent from comboing.
+I managed to resolve Doomsday (8 life left, facing Snapcaster and :card[Nomads en-Kor]) and draw into a Nihil Spellbomb to prevent my opponent from comboing.
 Knowing that my opponent had Orim's Chant, I had a pile that won both on the next turn and on the following one.
 Janus untaps and deploys a couple of 1/1's, Chants me in my upkeep and that's enough for him